eloycoto/blog/content/blog/tesla-vigo.rst

 It’s important to mention a few companies that are making some innovations in logistics.
 Our flagship, `Kaleido Logistic
 <http://www.kaleidologistics.com/>`__, is one of the most innovative logistics
-enterprises in the world, for example, `last March they announced a new startup accelerator <http://info.rocketspace.com/logistics-tech-accelerator>`__ with the San Francisco based RockSpace.
+enterprises in europe, for example, `last March they announced a new startup accelerator <http://info.rocketspace.com/logistics-tech-accelerator>`__ with the San Francisco based RockSpace.